ROMANOMATMAX/proyecto-acamica-4/README.md

 How do you run this proyect?

+This entire project was developed in REACT so first of all be sure you have installed NODE.js

 1- Clone the repository locally in your computer
 2- After that please open the project folder in your favorite IDE for me is VSC 3- Open a terminal window and redirect the path of the commmand line to the project folder, because we want next commands to by apply there.